 Through CDC, Striim is able to recognize which tables and key values have changed.
-It immediately captures these changes with their table and key, and pushes the changes into the cache using the Hazelcast Striim writer.
+It immediately captures these changes with their table and key, and pushes the changes into a cache.
+Supported databases are Oracle, My SQL and Microsoft SQL Server.